IndrajeetPatil/ggstatsplot/README.md

 Additionally, all functions share the `ggtheme` and `palette` arguments that can be used to specify your favorite `ggplot` theme and color palette.

+# Acknowledgments

+The hexsticker was generously designed by Sarah Otterstetter (Max Planck Institute for Human Development, Berlin).

 # Code coverage